What Is Galvanized Piping?

 What Is A Good Replacement For Galvanized Plumbing?

-All of our galvanized plumbing repipes use either American L-Grade copper piping or Uponor PEX-A tubing, depending on the client's personal preferences.
+All of our galvanized plumbing repipes use either American L-grade copper piping or Uponor PEX-A tubing, depending on the client's personal preference.

 Both PEX and copper have their own distinct advantages and disadvantages.
 You can learn more by reading our article that compares the pros and cons of copper piping and PEX tubing.

-While most of our repipes utilize PEX pipes, if you're still uncertain, you can contact us to schedule a free consult with one of our local repipe consultants.
+While most of our repipes utilize PEX, if you're still unsure, you can contact us to schedule a free consultation with one of our local repipe consultants.

 TOC